SEND (Special Educational Needs and Disabilities)

 Speech & Language Therapy

 The school currently buys in Speech and Language Therapy (SaLT) support from Virgin Care's Social Language Inclusion Programme (SLIP).
-Our allocated SaLT, Callum Smeaton, is in school with us on a weekly basis, carrying out assessments and updating our specialist Elklan trained TA, Mrs Sue Rhymes, with advice and support on regular Speech and Language work.
+Our allocated SaLT, Callum Smeaton, is in school with us on a weekly basis, carrying out assessments and updating our allocated Speech and Language TA, Mrs Jean Lapham, with advice and support on regular Speech and Language work.
 This provides school with an excellent opportunity to support speech and language development for everyone.
-Mrs Rhymes then works with children both in small groups and on a one to one basis.
+Mrs Lapham then works with children both in small groups and on a one to one basis.
 A referral to speech therapy will be made with additional consent from parents so that accurate records of progress can be kept.
+A member of the school Teaching Assistant Team is Talk Boost trained and is able to offer this intervention to Early Years and KS1 children with speech and language needs.

 How is the decision made about how much support my child will receive?